The Privilege of the Happy Ending

 The Privilege of the Happy Ending is a 2018 metafictional dark fantasy story by Kij Johnson.
-It was first published in Clarkesworld.
+It was first published in Clarkesworld Magazine.

 Synopsis

 In medieval England, 6-year-old Ada and her talking chicken Blanche defeat a plague of reptilian wastoures, as the author provides commentary on the backstory and future of minor characters.

 Reception

 The Privilege of the Happy Ending won the 2019 World Fantasy Award—Novella.

 Tangent Online praised it as "darkly delightful" and "beautifully written", with Johnson's frequent authorial interjections initially being "jarring", but eventually "eagerly anticipated".